bdorry/nexmo-developer/_use_cases/en/digital-marketplace-client-sdk.md

 ![Marketplace App listing add item for sale screenshot](/assets/screenshots/use-cases/digital-marketplace-client-sdk/app-listing-item-for-sale.png)

 When you fill out the form and press ‘submit’, a call to create a Conversation is made by the Nexmo Client SDK.
-Once the Conversation has been created, you then join the User to the Conversation as a Member.
+Once the Conversation is created, you then join the User to the Conversation as a Member.

-We can alert the application that a new item has been listed for sale using a custom event called `item_details`, which passes the item details to the handler.
+The application is alerted that a new item has been listed for sale using a custom event called `item_details`, which passes the item details to the handler.

 *NexmoMarketplaceApp.js*